espoirMur/my-blog-gastby/source/_posts/2024-04-08-deploying-language-model-with-onnx-runtime-on-triton-inference-server.md

 ]
 ```

 In this file, we specify that our backend is a Python backend.
 It will take an input named text, with dimension -1.
-The dimension -1 which means dynamic, returns the inputs_ids, and the attention_mask and will run on a CPU.
+The dimension -1 which means dynamic or it can be of any size.
+It returns the inputs_ids, and the attention_mask and will run on a CPU.

-The second component of our model is the embedding model itself, we will it should have the following layout:
+The second component of our model is the embedding model itself, it has the following layout:
 ```
 ├── embedding_model
 │   ├── 1